CEN3031-Group-4/HotSpotApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Service experts in the field currently have a desktop version of an application created and maintained by LLNL, called HotSpot, that is used to track large hazardous environmental plumes.
 LLNL is looking to create a platform independent web app version of the current solution.

-## Getting Started
-This repository aims to assist you in beginning work on a MERN stack application with a solid file structure as a foundation.
-To get started make a copy of this template repo for your project teams.

-Since this project will hold both the client application and the server application there will be node modules in two different places.
-First run `npm install` from the root.
-After this you will run `npm run-script install-all` from the root.
-From now on run this command anytime you want to install all modules again.
-This is a script we have defined in package.json .

-This app can be deployed directly to heroku since there is a script defined in package.json which will automatically handle building and deploying the app.
-For more information on deploying to heroku reference the extra resources at the bottom of this file.

 ## File structure
 #### `client` - Holds the client application
 - #### `public` - This holds all of our static files